-While Weekly Shonen Jump is off in Japan this week, the English edition has released a special edition that includes a chapter of Blue Exorcist, a chapter of Seraph of the End: Vampire Reign, and a one-shot story titled, What Can You Kill?.
+While Weekly Shonen Jump is off in Japan this week, the English version has released a special edition that includes a chapter of Blue Exorcist, a chapter of Seraph of the End: Vampire Reign, and a one shot story titled, What Can You Kill?.
 The first chapter of the Rosario + Vampire manga is also included as the next title in Weekly Shonen Jump‘s “Jump Back” initiative.

-You can always check out these one-shots in Weekly Shonen Jump for yourself by subscribing to the digital publication at VIZManga.com.
+You can always check out these chapters and the one shot in Weekly Shonen Jump for yourself by subscribing to the digital publication at VIZManga.com.

 Blue Exorcist CH:064